linkedin/Burrow/README.md

    docker-compose down; docker-compose up
    ```

-3. Some test topics have already been created by default and Burrow can be accessed on port 8000 of your docker-machine. e.g. `http://192.168.99.100:8000/v3/kafka`
+3. Some test topics have already been created by default and Burrow can be accessed on `http://localhost:8000/v3/kafka`.

 ### Configuration